svn2github/computational-materials-repository/c2dm/c2dm.rst

 .. image:: epsMoS2.png

 The structure is set up with the structure parameter, that should be a list of speciems within the structure.
-For example a heterostructure of graphene, BN and MoS2 can be defined like: structure=['3H-MoS2', '2BN','graphene', '2BN', '3H-MoS2'], which will give one layer of graphene sandwiched between two layers of hBN and three layers of MoS2 on each side.
+In this case structure=['20MoS2'] gives 20 layers of MoS2.
+As an example a more complicated heterostructure of graphene, BN and MoS2 can be set up with: structure=['3H-MoS2', '2BN','graphene', '2BN', '3H-MoS2'], which will give one layer of graphene sandwiched between two layers of hBN and three layers of MoS2 on each side.
 The d parameter should be a list of the distance bewteen all neigboring layers, with a length equal to N-1, where N is the number of layers in the structure.